 We have tried very much to satisfy the yearnings of the parents, and the public school’s expectations; yet, Mile Square continues to keep its original philosophy that children learn best through play and hands on activities.
 We offer two structured curriculums that are research based and developmentally age appropriate.

-- The “Creative Curriculum” is used for children younger than 3 and/or for children in our infant toddler program.
+- The “Creative Curriculum” is used for children younger than 3 and/or for children in our Preschool Toddler Program.

 The “Tools of the Mind curriculum”, selected by the Hoboken Board of Education, is used for 3 and 4 year olds.

 We continue to present an environment that fosters creativity using the resources at hand, and the diversity of the multicultural atmosphere that is both, the Center’s and Hoboken’s strong point.
 Opportunities for learning are readily available in such an urban environment, and we utilized them whenever possible.
 This type of collaborative effort, with other community agencies, has proved very fruitful to our educational philosophy and has enabled our staff to enhance their classroom teaching ability by attending workshops, seminars and training.

 We attempt to provide a stimulating environment but also realize that often too much stimulation is as bad as too little.
 Children today have very hectic lives and busy schedules, in some cases even chaotic lives.
 We try to tone it down by presenting an aesthetically pleasing environment and through our selection of educational materials, books, and activities.